antenehd/S6a/README.md

 	The above two steps should always come first before using the following APIs.

-	After the above steps the next advisable step is to registere the callback functions that will be called when a S6a message is received.
+	After the above steps the next advisable step is to registere the callback functions that will be called when an S6a message is received.
 If an S6a message is received before the callbacks are registered it would be discarded.
     The APIs for registering the callbacks are:
 		 'ss_reg_cb_ulr()'  for Update-Location-Request